na-na-hi/renget/archive/99iee.md

 #### Savan

-Capitol: Lionsgard
+Capital: Leongrad
 Current Leader: Queen Botan Shishiro(14th)
 Exec Center: Lion's Keep
 Established: 2 H
 ***
 >The vast flatlands of Savan provide a home to a myriad of people endowed with animal features and abilities.
 Queen Botan is the 9th ruler from the old Shishiro line overall and 7th since the Avian Uprising.
 Hawkrose Takane was the 3rd and last Savan ruler from the Takane line which took power during the Avian Uprising.
 The uprising ended with the remnants of the Takane faction and the Shishiro faction signing a ceasefire in 101 H in exchange for them being granted a mountainous island to call their home, under Shishiro rule.
-The island is now called Skymount, a new province ruled by succeeding Takanes.
+The island is named after their family name, a new province ruled by succeeding Takanes.
 The King or Queen has a Council of their own choosing guiding her decisions, which still continues to this day.
 Cities are sparse and less sophisticated because the people value their rolling plains, which is home to most of their hunt and plant food.
 Naturally, Savan has capitalized on exporting meat from their lesser animal counterparts, becoming very famous for its quality.
 Units from this nation include, aside from Botan herself: Pekora, Korone, Mio, Shien, and Fubuki.

 #### Diarnuit

-Capitol: Le Eclipse
+Capital: Le Eclipse
 Current Leader: Uriel Amane(8th) (angel)
 Exec.
 Center: Eclipse Sanctuary
 Established: 2 H
 ***
 >Divided into the rough-and-tumble steampunk West and the high-fantasy magitech East, Diarnuit is truly the picture of night and day making one whole.
 Humanoids like elves of differing creeds, all types of fairies, dwarves and orcs of varying types would be all found in the country.
 Angels in particular are held in high regard in Diarnuit, essentially becoming the ruling class.
-Angels have won all but one Sky Council election, including this current one.Cities here are of remarkable quality for both halves of the nation, be it the mighty engines that power the West, or the magics that power the East.
+Angels have won all but one Sky Council election, including this current one.
+Cities here are of remarkable quality for both halves of the nation, be it the mighty engines that power the West, or the magics that power the East.
 Diarnuit is the highest nation in terms of above-sea levels, which contributes to a cooler climate than expected even for the seaside areas in the East.
 To promote unity in spite of the difference and division, the Sky Council holds a yearly contest of might and wit called The Eclipse Olympiad and Fair.
 The event hosts the best magitech from the nation as well as new innovations.
 Units like Lamy, Kanata, Aki and Flare, come from here.

 #### Cita Azur

-Capitol: New Poseidon
+Capital: New Poseidon
 Current Leader: Councillor Dolph (13th since freed, 22nd overall) Exec.
 Center: The Marina Hall
 Established: 46 H